jinghuazhao/PW-pipeline/README.md

 values is no greater than (k/m)α, and declares only those below this threshold as being significant, https://en.wikipedia.org/wiki/False_discovery_rate.

-### Databases
+## Databases

-Several databases can be supplied to MAGENTA, MAGMA and PASCAL while by default DEPICT uses its own database, as shown in the following table,
+Several databases can be supplied to MAGENTA, MAGMA and PASCAL while by default DEPICT uses its own database.
+The following table helps to choose specific software and database combinations,

 Database | MAGENTA | MAGMA | PASCAL | DEPICT
 ---------|---------|-------|--------|-------